 Skip to content

-these are the requirements for a safety representative
+these are the requirements for a health and safety representative

 Sigbjørn Edøy - Associate Lawyer15.
 May 2024 4 min read

-The answer to this question is that all companies must have a safety representative.
-In Norway, the general rule is that a safety representative must be elected in all companies.
+The answer to this question is that all companies must have a health and safety representative (HSR).
+In Norway, the general rule is that a HSR representative must be elected in all companies.
 However, exceptions can be made for companies with fewer than five employees.
-In this blog, we provide a quick overview of what a safety representative is, who can be one, and which exceptions are made.
+In this blog, we provide a quick overview of what a health and safety representative is, who can be one, and which exceptions are made.

-All businesses in Norway with five or more employees are obligated to elect a safety representative from among the employees.
-It is the employees who choose their safety representative.
+All businesses in Norway with five or more employees are obligated to elect a HSR representative from among the employees.
+It is the employees who choose their representative.
 If the company has fewer than five employees, an alternative arrangement can be agreed upon.

 • Announcement: Management informs employees about the need for a safety representative.